ytakefuji/gtempco2/README.md

 NOAA monthly datasets on the global temperature of land and ocean and the global co2 will be automatically downloaded.

 gtempco2 is to plot a graph for a user-specified time period with two lines representing global temperature and global CO2 levels.
-The graph includes first-order regression lines with coefficients and R-squared values.
+The graph includes first-order regression lines with coefficients, p-value and R-squared values.

 To install gtempco2, use the following pip command.